-The Trail of Tears
+The Indian Removal Act & Trail of Tears

-In 1835, some Cherokee leaders agreed to accept western land and payment in exchange for relocation.
-With this agreement - the Treaty of New Echota - Jackson had the green light to order Cherokee removal.
+In 1835, a small number of Cherokee leaders agreed to accept western land and payment in exchange for relocation.
+With this agreement, known as the Treaty of New Echota, Jackson had the green light to order Cherokee removal.

 According to legend, a Cherokee rose, the state flower of Georgia, grew in every spot a tear fell on the Trail of Tears.
-Today, the flowers grow along many of the trails that the Native Americans took West.
+The flowers grow along many of the trails that the Native Americans took West.

 Today, the Indian Removal Act and Trail of Tears is considered an ethnic cleansing and a sad chapter of American history.